saxmjn/notebook/projects/macha-federated-protocol.md

 A node in Macha network is responsible for reading data from various blockchains and sending it to the Macha consensus protocol for validation.
 Anyone can run a node and join the network.

 But each node to participate in the network requires to stake in the network to ensure the security and participate in reward acquiral/slashing mechanism.

+Also Data Nodes only maintain a temporary record of data and communicate this information to Storage Hubs to record data as per the storage deals.

 #### Storage Hub
 Data Hubs are distributed network of storage servers that validate and store data indexed via Network Nodes.
 Each Hub could stores a data from multiple data sources which can be accessed over an API.